leodinas-hao/mongoose-query-parser/README.md

 #### Populate operators

 - Useful to populate sub-document(s) in query.
 Works with `MongooseJS`.
 Please see [Mongoose Populate](http://mongoosejs.com/docs/populate.html) for more details
-- Supports deep populate with delimiter ":"
+- Supports deep populate with delimiter ":" to indicate deep populate
   - Below example & `test-populate.spec.ts` for more details
   - See [Mongoose Docs](https://mongoosejs.com/docs/populate.html#deep-populate)
-- Allows to populate with only selected fields
+- Allows to populate with only selected fields with "." to indicate field selection
 - Default operator key is `populate`

 ```js